Kong/kongponents/docs/components/dropdown-menu.md

 ### label

-The label for the menu.
+The label for the menu trigger.

 ### items

-An array of item objects containing a `label` property and other optional properties which will render a menu of [`KDropdownItems`](#KDropdownItem) .
+An array of objects containing a required `label` property and other optional properties which will render a menu of [`KDropdownItems`](#KDropdownItem) .

 ```html
 <KDropdownMenu